-The Equator Principles are standards that enable privatesector financial institutions approving loans for a largescale project to confirm the project pays sufficient care to impacts on the natural environment and regional communities.
-Regardless of the country where the project is sited or industry, the Principles apply to project finance, projectrelated corporate loans (PRCL), and bridge loans that are intended to be re-financed by Project Finance or PRCLs.
+The Equator Principles are standards that enable private-sector financial institutions approving loans for a large-scale project to confirm that the project pays sufficient care to impacts on the natural environment and regional communities.
+Regardless of the country where the project is sited or its industry, the Equator Principles are applied to Project Finance, Project-Related Corporate Loans (PRCL), and Bridge Loans that are intended to be re-financed by Project Finance or PRCLs.

 Types of Financial Instruments and Other Criteria Including Financing Size for the Application of the Equator Principles